+Open packs:

-Open packs: Once the suspension has been drawn into the syringe, the injection should be administered as soon as possible, but may be stored for up to 2 hours at room temperature.
+Once the suspension has been drawn into the syringe, the injection should be administered as soon as possible, but may be stored for up to 2 hours at room temperature.
 If 2 hours are exceeded, the medication, syringe and needle must be discarded.

-Nature and Contents of Container:
+Nature and contents of container:

 APRETUDE tablets are supplied in HDPE (high density polyethylene) bottles with child-resistant closures.
+Pack size: 30 tablets.